 How can I improve a laptops processor speed?

-If your laptop is a year old or more, you can often obtain huge improvements in processor speed simply by cleaning out the dust fans and heat syncs.
+Unfortunately, upgrading a laptop CPU isn't always possible.
+However, if your laptop is a year old or more, you can often obtain huge improvements in processor speed simply by cleaning out the dust fans and heat syncs.
 To do this, buy a compressed air cleaner, they only cost a dollar and can be found at any computer shop.
 Use this can to spray air into the fan vents and use a new toothbrush to clean out as much gunk as you can.

 If you want a more serious approach, you could look into overclocking.
 Overclocking is when you remove the restrictions on hardware that come as standard from the manufacturer.
 Most parts are capped at 70-80% from the factory.